 Sponsor.
 The person or legal entity named in the Certification of an Assisted Living Residence.

 Transfer of Ownership.
 Transfer of a majority interest in the ownership of an Assisted Living Residence.
 In the case of an individual, transfer of ownership; in the case of a corporation, transfer of a majority of the stock thereof; in the case of a partnership, transfer of a majority of the partnership interest; in the case of a trust, change of the trustee, or majority of trustees shall constitute transfer of ownership.
 A transfer of ownership shall also be deemed to have occurred where foreclosure proceedings have been instituted and consummated by a mortgagee in possession of the premises, or when bankruptcy proceedings have been initiated.

+Unanticipated Death.
+The death of a resident resulting from any cause not directly related to an existing diagnosis or prognosis.

 Unit.
 A portion of an Assisted Living Residence designed for and occupied pursuant to a Residency Agreement by one or two individuals as the private living quarters of such individuals.

 12.03: Certification